-Miller has stated in an interview with The Standard-TImes, that his mother was in good health and was not sick prior to the incident surrounding her death.
+Miller stated in an interview with The Standard-Times that his mother was in good health and was not sick prior to the incident surrounding her death.
 She arrived at Alden Court for rehabilitation after being treated for a broken hip at St. Luke’s Hospital due to a fall she suffered previously.

 There is also a discrepancy in how the incident unfolded.
-Alden Court had claimed that on the evening of her death, Kathryn returned to her room after just finishing a meal, and a staff member discovered she was having a seizure.
-This is what was reported when the EMS personnel who arrived on scene.
+Alden Court claimed that on the evening of her death, Kathryn returned to her room after just finishing a meal and a staff member discovered she was having a seizure.
+This is also what was reported when the EMS personnel arrived on scene.

 Alden Court’s official statements do not address the timeline discrepancy involved in Kathryn’s death.
-Rather they simply claim that Alden Court “does not serve clams”.
+Rather they simply claim that Alden Court “does not serve clams.”
 Miller’s attorney, Philip N. Beauregard is asking for $1 million in compensation and damages from Alden Court as a result of their alleged negligence.
 Read more on this story from The Standard-Times.